Malta International Airport: Travel tips for arrivals and departures

 If you’re a confident driver, renting a car might be the most suitable option for you to travel around the islands!
 There are a number of rental agencies within the airport’s in the Arrivals terminal.

-You can pre-book your rental online (you can get the best rates as well as tips on car hire in Malta through my site here), or choose to do so upon arrival.
+You can pre-book your rental online or choose to do so upon arrival.

 There are numerous car rental booths available on arrival to the MIA representing a mix of international and local car hire agents, i.e. AVIS, Budget, Dollar Thrifty, Europcar, First Car Rental, Gold Car, Green Motion, Hertz and Sixt.